 Article: Sutherland Shire Leader, Murray Trembath [Monday, 15 May 2017]

-Rugby league fans can now prove they were born to support their team by having their club's colours and mascot emblazoned on a commemorative birth certificate.
+Rugby League fans can show their allegiance by having their NRL club's colours and mascot adorned on a commemorative birth certificate.

-Jeremy Latimore with Everly, Luke Lewis with Hazel and Sam Tagatese with Faith were presented with commemorative certificates by Mark Speakman.
-Picture John Veage.
+Image: Jeremy Laitmore with Everly, Luke Lewis with Hazel and Sam Tagatese with Faith were presented with commemorative certificate by Mark Speakman.
+Picture by John Veage.

 Sharks stars Luke Lewis, Jeremy Latimore and Sam Tagataese, who have new babies, are among the latest recipients of the commemorative certificates.